Skip to content

 Tonal center

-The tonal center is the pitch that feels like home. key chooses the pitch class, and isMinor chooses whether the surrounding mode is major or minor.
+The tonal center is the pitch that feels like home in the output. key chooses its pitch class, while isMinor chooses whether the internally composed plan and the output-key label are major or minor.

 js